ROTI-GCV: Generalized Cross-Validation for right-ROTationally Invariant Data: NUMERICAL EXPERIMENTS

 Figure~\ref{fig:gcv-synth-perf} illustrates the performance of ROTI-GCV and compares it to LOOCV and GCV.
-In these figures, tuned risk refers to the out-of-sample prediction error obtained when we use the value of $\lambda$ that optimizes the given cross-validation method.
-For the Expected MSE, we report the minimum of the true expected out-of-sample mean squared error curve.
-Standard errors are shown for all tuned risks.
-Est Risk refers to the value of the out-of-sample risk that would be estimated using the given cross-validation method.
+In these figures, the Tuned Risk (abbreviated TR) refers to the out-of-sample risk obtained when we use the value of $\lambda$ that optimizes the given cross-validation method.
+Minimum risk (MR), denotes the minimum of the true expected out-of-sample risk curve.
+Standard errors are shown in parentheses for all tuned risks.
+Estimated Risk (ER) refers to the value of the out-of-sample risk that would be estimated using the given cross-validation method.
 As expected, in the Gaussian setting all three methods perform well.
 However, for dependent data, such as in the autocorrelated and equicorrelated cases, we observe that the risk curves produced by GCV and LOOCV are wildly off from the truth, whereas ROTI-GCV accurately captures the true risk curve.
 Surprisingly, the tuned risk values from LOOCV, GCV are still decently close to that of ROTI-GCV.
-Because these two methods estimate the total mean squared error $\E[(y - \bl{x}^\top \hat{\bs\beta})^2 \mid \bl{X}, \bl{y}] = R_{\bl{X}}(\hat{\bs\beta}, \bs\beta) + \sigma^2$ , the values they produce include an additional factor of the noise level $\sigma^2$, while the risk we are interested (See equation~\eqref{eq:risk-def}) does not include this term, and hence are plotted with this term removed.
+As discussed in Remark~\ref{rem:gcv-consis}, GCV (and also LOOCV) estimate a quantity with an additional factor of $\sigma^2$; thus, to make the evaluation of estimated risks fair, these two curves are plotted with this term removed.